silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 ---
 title: Javascript Development
-summary: Advanced documentation about writing and customizing javascript within SilverStripe.
+summary: Advanced documentation about writing and customizing javascript within Silverstripe CMS.
 iconBrand: js
 ---

 # Javascript Development

-The following document is an advanced guide on building rich javascript interactions within the SilverStripe CMS and a list of our best practices for contributing and modifying the core javascript framework.
+The following document is an advanced guide on building rich javascript interactions within the Silverstripe CMS and a list of our best practices for contributing and modifying the core javascript framework.

 ## ES6 and build tools